andreatramacere/jetset/doc/user_guide/model_fit_1/Jet_example_model_fit.rst

 Model fitting procedure
 -----------------------

 We remind that we can use different ``minimizers`` for the model fitting.
-In the following we will use the ``minuit`` minimizer and the``lsb`` (least square bound scipy minimizer).
+In the following we will use the ``minuit`` minimizer and the ``lsb`` (least square bound scipy minimizer).
 Using ``minuit`` we notice that sometimes (as in the case below) the fit will converge, but the quality  will not be enough (``valid==false``) to run ``minos``.
 Anyhow, as shown in the :ref:`MCMC sampling`, it still possible to estimate asymmetric errors by means of MCMC sampling

-We freeze some parameters, and we also set some ``fit_range`` values, anyhow this is only to show these functionalities, you should try different solution and judge which is the best accordint to each application
+We freeze some parameters, and we also set some `fit_range` values.
+Setting fit_range can speed-up the fit convergence but should be judged by the user each time according to the physics of the particular source.

 Model fitting with LSB
 ~~~~~~~~~~~~~~~~~~~~~~